Isvvc/jmos/README.md

 }
 ```

-**Note on images**: All nexusmods images are hosted after the URL `https://staticdelivery.nexusmods.com/mods/110/images/` and thus only the image name after this needs to be stored.
+**Notes**: Games (listed as `"game1"` and `"game2"` in the example) should be the name of the game as seen in Nexusmods URLs.
+For example, `"skyrim"` or `"skyrimspecialedition"`.
+All nexusmods images are hosted after the URL `https://staticdelivery.nexusmods.com/mods/`_gameID_`/images/` and thus only the image name after this needs to be stored.
 Ex: Image URL `https://staticdelivery.nexusmods.com/mods/110/images/11163-0-1447284824.png` would be stored in the database as `11163-0-1447284824.png`.
-The main image should not be included redundantly in the images list.
+The main image should have its full URL stored and should not be included redundantly in the images list.